Inspector General Says Postal Service Surveillance Program Being Handled Just About As Well As You'd Expect

-from the no-roadblocks-for-mission-creep dept
+from the just-another-ho-hum-day-of-bulk-surveillance dept

 The US Postal Service has long been the Little Surveillance Agency That Time Forgot.
 For more than a decade, it has scanned every piece of mail it handles.
 Its "Mail Isolation and Tracking Control" program went into effect in response to post-9/11 anthrax mailings.

 Prior to 2001, it only collected mail data on request.
 Post-2001, it's much more proactive.
 The problem with untargeted surveillance efforts is that they dehumanize the millions of people whose mail is scanned on a daily basis.
 This leads directly to the sort of behavior uncovered by the USPS's Inspector General.
 When you don't care about your "customers," your work gets sloppy.

 These are the safeguards the Post Office has put in place to protect personal information and ensure accountability.